 All you really need is a yoga mat, preferably non-slip.
 There are many mats out there that work, but paying a little more usually does mean a yoga mat that is more resistant to slipping.
 You can also buy an organic mat, to be environmentally friendly.
 Blocks are great, especially if your body is tight, but they can be replaced with books and other household stuff.
 A bolster is super nice, but for years I used a stack of pillows and blankets instead.

-With accessories, you have the same deal as with space, though: I have been in places where there was no yoga mat, and I found a piece of carpet to practice on.
-I have even practiced on beds in hotel rooms where there was no space to roll out a mat.
-Just practice and be creative — no matter what... no excuses :-)
+With accessories, you have the same deal as with space, though: I have been in places where there was no yoga mat, and I found a piece of carpet to practise on.
+I have even practised on beds in hotel rooms where there was no space to roll out a mat.
+Just be creative... no excuses :-)

 This is one tip with no shortcuts.
 Always watch your boundaries and especially be mindful of your body’s vulnerable areas.
 Particularly vulnerable areas are knees, hips, spine and neck.
 If you feel any painful sensations, adjust, soften, come out of the pose if you need to.
 Don’t force or push.